Llantood: Tredefaid

 A Grade II listed farmhouse, dating back to the 17th century or earlier.
 It was originally the home of the Lewes family, and later the Bowen family.

 Penralltddu

 A Victorian farmhouse built for J. W. Bowen in 1861 on the site of an earlier house dating back at least to 1773.

 Pentre Solar, Glanrhyd

 A development of six sustainable homes at Glanrhyd was approved by the Pembrokeshire Coast National Park's planning committee in June 2014, with conditions that the buildings would be manufactured locally and free solar powered electricity would be provided.
-The development was completed in 2017.
+The development was completed in 2017, and was the first of the sustainable developments initiated by Dr Glen Peters of Rhosygilwen.

 2026 National Eisteddfod of Wales

-The Pembrokeshire National Eisteddfod of Wales is scheduled to take place at Llantood in August 2026.
+The Pembrokeshire National Eisteddfod of Wales, known as Eisteddfod Y Garreg Las, is taking place at Llantood in August 2026.